 Generally, Gross Motor Skills - sometimes referred to as Large Motor Skills are generally achievable in outdoor activities - at the playground, at the beach or in the field when children are out running, climbing and sliding, hopping and kicking a ball.

 Fine Motor Skills - sometimes referred to as Small Motor Skills are generally achievable indoors as the children learn to hold a pencil, cut and paste his preschool crafts, thread beads ...etc

 Introduce different activities to your preschoolers:

-SBI is SITE BUILD IT - This is a tool and tutorial that has helped me build this site.
+SBI is Solo Build It - This is a tool and tutorial that has helped me build this site.
 Anyone can do it.
 You too!
 Check it out.
 Contact me if you are interested and I'll help you build your very own website - and earn some money too !